SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

 Next, we will finish writing an architecture description.
 Inside `tutorial/arch.yaml` there is an incomplete architecture.
-Follow the three exercises to complete the design.
+Follow the three exercises given at the top of the `arch.yaml` file to complete the design.

-Then, we will finish a corresponding mapped SNN.
-Again, complete the three exercises to define the SNN in `tutorial/snn.net`
+Then, we will finish a corresponding mapped SNN (shown in the diagram below).
+Complete the three exercises at the top of `tutorial/snn.net` to finish defining an SNN, which adds the neuron and attributes shown in blue in the diagram.

+To check your answers, run the previous command again:

+    python3 sim.py tutorial/arch.yaml tutorial/snn.net 1000

+If all exercises were correctly completed for both the architecture and SNN, your new architecture should run for 1000 time-steps and print the following statistics after running.

+    energy: 1.331600e-08
+    time: 1.048500e-05
+    total_spikes: 665
+    total_packets: 665
+    total_neurons_fired: 666

+(Solutions for both arch and net can also be found at tutorial/solutions.)

 Once both architecture and SNN have been completed, we will look at the outputs SANA-FE can generate for these files.
 Start by running and looking at the summary file.
-This file matches the summary printed by SANA-FE after it finishes a simulation.
+Use -o to specify an output directory.

     python3 sim.py -o tutorial tutorial/arch.yaml tutorial/snn.net 10
     cat tutorial/run_summary.yaml

+The file `run_summary` matches the printed summay at the end of the run.

 Next, run another simulation but with the spike and potential trace flags set.
+To enable spike traces, prepend (`-s`) to your run command.
+If the spike trace flag is set, the simulator will record spikes for neurons with log_spikes set to 1 in the SNN description.
+Similarly, the potential trace is set by prepending (`-v`) to the run command.
+If set, SANA-FE logs the neuron potentials of any voltage probes.
+Voltage probes are set by setting log_potential to 1 in the SNN description.

+In this example, two different flags are being set, so (`-s -v`).
 Two traces will be generated: `spikes.csv` and `potential.csv`.

     python3 sim.py -s -v -o tutorial tutorial/arch.yaml tutorial/snn.net 10
     cat tutorial/spikes.csv
     cat tutorial/potential.csv

+Every line of the spike trace (`tutorial/spikes.csv`) is of the format:

+    <neuron>,<timestep spiked>

+The potential trace (`tutorial/potential.csv`) has a column per probe and one line per time-step i.e.:

+    <neuron 0, timestep 0>,<neuron 1, timestep 0>
+    <neuron 0, timestep 1>,<neuron 1, timestep 1>
+    ...

-Then, run the same simulation but with message and performance traces enabled instead.
-Two different traces will be generated: `perf.csv` and `messages.csv`.
+Next, run the same simulation but with message and performance traces enabled instead.
+Message tracing is set by prepending `-m` to the command.
+This will cause the simulator to record information about spike messages sent by hardware.
+Performance tracing is set by prepending `-p` to the command.
+Performance traces contain more detailed per-timestep information about activity on the simulated design.
+Similar to the last example, we can combine multiple traces, using `-m -p`.

     python3 sim.py -m -p -o tutorial tutorial/arch.yaml tutorial/snn.net 10
     cat tutorial/perf.csv
     cat tutorial/messages.csv

+Two different traces will be generated: `perf.csv` and `messages.csv`.
+Both files have similar formats, with one line per time-step and different columns for various statistics.

 Finally, run a script that launches a simulation a larger application (DVS gesture categorization) running on a real-world architecture (Loihi).